Seven Samurai: Plot

 In 1586, a bandit gang discusses raiding a mountain village, but their chief decides to wait until after the harvest for a better haul.
-The villagers overhear this and turn to Gisaku, the village elder and miller.
-Because the local magistrate is useless, Gisaku plans to hire samurai to protect the village.
-Since they have no money and can only offer food as payment, Gisaku advises the villagers to find hungry samurai.

-Traveling to a nearby town, the villagers find Kambei, an aging but experienced rōnin, whom they see rescuing a young boy from a thief.
+Overhearing this, the peasants consult the village elder Gisaku, who advises them to hire samurai willing to fight only in exchange for food.
+Traveling to a nearby town, the villagers find Kambei, an aging but experienced rōnin, whom they see rescue a boy from a thief.
 A young samurai named Katsushirō asks to become Kambei's disciple.
-The villagers ask for Kambei's help, and he reluctantly agrees by saying that defense will be tougher than offense.
-He then recruits his old comrade-in-arms Shichirōji, along with Gorobei, Heihachi, and Kyūzō, a taciturn master swordsman whom Katsushirō regards with awe.
-Kikuchiyo, a wild and eccentric samurai-poser, is eventually accepted as well after attempts to drive him away fail.
+The villagers ask for Kambei's help, and he agrees after recognizing their suffering.
+He then recruits Gorobei as his second-in-command, along with Kambei's old comrade-in-arms Shichirōji, Heihachi—a samurai without much skill but an amiable temperament—and Kyūzō, a master swordsman.
+Kikuchiyo, a wild, self-proclaimed samurai, is accepted too after attempts to drive him away fail.

-Arriving at the village, the samurai and farmers slowly begin to trust each other.
-Katsushirō meets Shino, a farmer's daughter disguised as a boy by her father, and begins a relationship with her despite knowing the difference in their social classes prohibits it.
+Following an initially cold response from the villagers, the samurai and peasants start to trust each other; the samurai survey the village's surroundings and begin training the peasants.
+In a nearby mountain meadow, Katsushirō meets Shino, who was disguised as a boy by her father Manzō.
+Katsushirō chastises her for not joining the men for training before realizing she is a woman.
 Later, the samurai are angered when Kikuchiyo brings them armor and weapons, which the villagers acquired by killing other samurai injured or fleeing from battle.
-Kikuchiyo angrily retorts that samurai are responsible for much of the suffering farmers endure, revealing he is an orphaned farmer's son.
-The samurais' anger turns to shame.
+Kikuchiyo retorts that samurai are responsible for much of the suffering peasants endure, revealing that he was born a peasant himself.
+The samurai's anger turns to shame.
+Later, Heihachi makes a flag that represents both the seven samurai and the village.
+Katsushirō secretly shares his rice with Shino and the two form a relationship, though they recognize that they cannot be together due to their difference in social class.

-Kambei arms the villagers with bamboo spears, organizes them into squads, and trains them.
-Three bandit scouts are spotted; two are killed, while the last reveals their camp's location before the villagers execute him.
+As the barley ripens, Kambei organizes the peasants into squads.
+He tells the villagers that those who live in outlying houses must evacuate.
+When they dissent, he chastises them for thinking only of themselves and not the village as a whole.
+Three bandit scouts are spotted around the village; two are killed, while the last reveals their camp's location before the villagers execute him.
 The samurai burn down the camp in a pre-emptive strike.
-Rikichi, a troubled villager aiding the samurai, breaks down when he sees his wife, who was kidnapped and made a concubine during a previous raid.
-Upon seeing Rikichi, she runs back into a burning hut to her death.
+Rikichi, a troubled villager aiding the samurai, breaks down when he sees his wife, who was taken by the bandits during a previous raid.
+Upon seeing Rikichi, she runs back into the burning barracks to her death.
 Heihachi is killed by a gunshot while trying to stop Rikichi from pursuing her.
-At Heihachi's funeral, the saddened villagers are inspired by Kikuchiyo, who raises a banner Heihachi made to represent the six samurai, Kikuchiyo, and the village.
+At Heihachi's funeral, Kikuchiyo raises the banner Heihachi had made over the village.